JoeyStrandnes/Automatic-Wifi-Turntable-with-Esp8266/README.md

 # Wi-Fi turntable automation with Esp8266
-This is a simple ultra-low cost automation for turntables using an Esp8266, Blynk and 28BYJ-48 stepper motor!
+This is a simple ultra low-cost automation for turntables using an Esp8266, Blynk and 28BYJ-48 stepper motor!
 It uses a mobile phone combined with an Esp to take a variable amount of photos per revolution.

 ## Features
 ```